One of the more challenging things we’ve had to learn was the planning process of our gardens.

 Starting With The Basics Of Garden Planning!

-We start our garden planning quite early.
+We usually start our garden planning quite early.
 Usually in January, well into the depths of winter.

 We have a few initial goals that we are trying to achieve in our garden planning processes: